yezkez10/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd patient in ClinicAssistant.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting an appointment : `delete_appt`

+Deletes the appointment at the specified index of the specified patient.

+Format: `delete_appt INDEX`

+* The command is case-sensitive.
+E.g. Delete_appt INDEX will not work
+* INDEX must be a positive integer, starting from 1
+* Acceptable values for INDEX is a single integer that is within the number of appointments

 ### Deleting a doctor : `delete_doctor`

 Deletes the specified doctor from the Clinic Records.